Tsotsalas-Group/MOF_Literature_Extraction/Literature Extraction/README.md

 Code
 ├─cd_lib
-│  ├─chetg            # inout and output for chemicaltagger │  ├─chose_para       # Paragraph classification
+│  ├─chetg            # inout and output for chemicaltagger │  ├─chose_para       # paragraph classification
 │  ├─csd_api          # some functions of CSD API
 │  ├─csv_cond         # read the result of chemicaltagger
 │  ├─pcplib           # modified pubchempy